-The pandemic has also impacted the consolidated entity's Auckland University projects during level 4 and level 3 lockdown and has impacted our strategy.
-During this period management worked hard to renegotiate the UOA project and come up with a revised strategy to survive as outlined below.
+The pandemic has also impacted the consolidated entity's Auckland University projects during level 4 and level 3 lockdown and has impacted our strategy and during this period management worked hard to renegotiate the UOA project and come up with a revised strategy to survive as outlined below.

-- Renegotiated the University of Auckland contracts to reduce cash commitment see note 25 - Took advantage of wage subsidies and other business support measures made available by the New Zealand and Australian Government. - Negotiated with various property owners/suppliers for cost reductions and discontinued non-essential services. - Directors, management, and staff agreed to reduced salaries for a three-month period.
+- Renegotiated the University of Auckland contracts to reduce cash commitment see note 27 - Taken advantage of wage subsidies and other business support measures made available by the New Zealand and Australian Government. - Negotiated with various property owners / suppliers for cost reductions and discontinued nonessential services. - Directors, Management, and staff have agreed to reduced salaries for a three-month period.